Last updated on August 19th, 2022 at 10:26 pm

 Please test any new ingredient inside your wrist to ensure you don’t have a sensitivity or allergic reaction.

 Bites and stings cause localized skin irritation, generally due to the insect venom that remains under the skin.
 If you or someone close to you has general swelling and/or difficulty breathing, call 911 immediately.
 This can be a life-threatening reaction and should not be taken lightly.

 For the more common itchy, painful bite or sting, try the following:

 - Blend a handful of cilantro with a small amount of water (2-4 Tbs).
-Strain the pulp and apply directly to the affected area and let sit for a few minutes.
+Strain the pulp, apply directly to the affected area, and sit for a few minutes.
 The cilantro pacifies itching.*

 - A drop of tea tree oil on the bite or sting will disinfect the area and help prevent infection.

 DIY Insect Repellent

 To avoid bites in the first place, whip up this super easy and effective DIY insect repellent.
 This is gentle enough to be used daily, and can be reapplied as needed:

 - ½ cup jojoba oil, sweet almond oil or even olive oil from your kitchen